FREE SHIPPING From 49PLN

 Shiitake mushroom - nutritional and medicinal properties

-Shiitake mushrooms are one of the most widely cultivated mushrooms in the world.
-Their nutritional and medicinal properties are of interest to nutritionists and other scientists looking for natural compounds that support the treatment of common diseases and ailments.
-Shiitake mushrooms are particularly valued for their immunomodulatory properties, supporting proper metabolism, regulating blood sugar levels and antibacterial properties.
+Shiitake mushrooms are among the most widely cultivated mushrooms in the world.
+Their nutritional and medicinal properties are of interest to nutritionists and other scientists seeking natural compounds to support the treatment of common diseases and ailments.
+Shiitake mushrooms are particularly valued for their immune-modulating, metabolism-promoting, blood sugar-regulating or antimicrobial properties.

-Shiitake mushroom (Lentinula edodes) is a species with medicinal properties that has been used for hundreds of years in traditional Eastern medicine.
-The first records of the cultivation of Lentinula edodes date back to China during the Song Dynasty (960-1127).
+Shiitake mushroom (Lentinula edodes, Japanese sclerotia) is a species with medicinal properties that has been used for hundreds of years in traditional Eastern medicine.
+The first records of Lentinula edodes cultivation date back to China's Song Dynasty period (960-1127).

-Shiitake extracts are appreciated in traditional Chinese medicine due to their antibacterial and antiviral properties.
-It is believed that the presence of shiitake mushrooms in the daily diet helps keep the body in good health and prevents lifestyle diseases.
+Shiitake extracts are appreciated in traditional Chinese medicine for their antibacterial and antiviral properties.
+It is believed that the presence of shiitake mushrooms in the daily diet helps keep the body healthy and counteracts diseases of civilization.

-Modern analyzes of the nutritional value of Shiitake mushrooms confirm that they are rich in macro- and micronutrients: they contain numerous minerals (potassium, manganese, magnesium, iron and phosphorus) and vitamins (provitamin D2, vitamin B1, B2, B6, B12 and niacin), dietary fiber, protein, biologically active compounds, including polysaccharides, antioxidants and ergosterol.
+Contemporary analyses of the nutritional value of shiitake mushrooms confirm that they are rich in macro- and micro-nutrients: they contain numerous minerals (potassium, manganese, magnesium, iron and phosphorus) and vitamins (provitamin D2, vitamin B1, B2, B6, B12 and niacin), dietary fiber, protein, biologically active compounds, including polysaccharides, antioxidants and ergosterol.

-Currently, shiitake mushrooms are the second most widely cultivated mushrooms in the world.
-In 2000, over 7.5 million tons were produced ( Royse, 2005), and their production has increased even more over the last 20 years.
+Today, shiitake mushrooms are the second most cultivated mushrooms in the world.
+In 2000, more than 7.5 million tons of them were produced (Royse, 2005), and their production has increased even more in the past 20 years.

 Polysaccharides found in Shiitake and the immune system

-Currently, the Shiitake mushroom is of interest to researchers, especially due to the specific polysaccharides it contains, which have an immunomodulatory effect that is beneficial to the human body.
+Nowadays, the Shiitake mushroom is of interest to researchers especially because of the specific polysaccharides found in it, which show immunomodulatory effects that are beneficial to the human body.

-An article published by a Polish research team in 2022 reports that over the last three decades, numerous studies of Shiitake polysaccharides have shown their properties modulating the body's immune response, both innate and acquired.
+Article published by a Polish research team in 2022 reports that the Over the past three decades, numerous studies of Shiitake polysaccharides have demonstrated their properties to modulate the body's immune response, both innate and acquired.

-Polysaccharides found in Shiitake mushrooms belong to the group of β-glucans, and therefore bind to receptors found on the surface of many different types of cells of the immune system and thus influence its functioning.
+The polysaccharides found in Shiitake mushrooms belong to the β-glucan group, and therefore bind to receptors found on the surface of many different types of immune system cells and thus affect its work.

-Important examples of the immunomodulatory effects of Shiitake polysaccharides include: stimulation of the immune system to produce substances to fight cancer cells, activation of the innate immune response, inhibition of some inflammatory reactions.
+Important examples of the immunomodulatory effects of polysaccharides from Shiitake include stimulation of the immune system to produce substances to fight cancer cells, activation of the innate immune response, and inhibition of certain inflammatory reactions.

-The immunoregulatory properties of aqueous extracts containing three types of polysaccharides from Shiitake mushrooms were confirmed in a study on immunocompromised mice.
+Immunoregulatory properties of aqueous extracts containing three types of polysaccharides derived from Shiitake mushrooms have been confirmed in mouse study immunocompromised.

 Other properties of Japanese scleroderma

-The research review discusses the following properties of Shiitake:
+W research review we find a discussion of the following properties of Shiitake:

 • antibacterial